AshwathDAzur/Production-Grade-Docker-Swarm/README.md

 Deploying the application on Docker Swarm was a strategic choice, as it is well-suited for monolithic architectures, offering simplicity, built-in orchestration, and efficient resource management.
 Unlike Kubernetes, which introduces additional complexities for a three-tier application, Docker Swarm provides a straightforward and lightweight orchestration solution, making it an ideal fit for on-premises setup.

+## About the application

+The Employee Management System is built using .NET Core Web API 8, React, and SQL Server.
+It follows a simple monolithic architecture and primarily focuses on basic CRUD (Create, Read, Update, Delete) operations.
+The primary purpose of this project is to demonstrate how to containerize an application using GitHub Actions and deploy it on a bare-metal, on-premises environment.

+Although the application itself is minimal in terms of features, it serves as a comprehensive learning resource for understanding containerization, deployment pipelines, and production-level deployment strategies.
+By working through this project, we gain hands-on experience with the underlying architecture, best practices for developing containerized applications, and the end-to-end deployment process.

+Throughout the development, I have incorporated industry best practices, making this project a complete learning package—from foundational concepts to practical implementation.
+This initiative not only showcases containerization but also provides a structured approach to mastering deployment in real-world production environments.

 ## Setting Up Docker Swarm Cluster

 ### Pre-requisites